mateuskoOAMDG/AudioSwitch1/README.md

 # AudioSwitch1
 > What is it

-Audioswitch is a Arduino project to switch three audio inputs into one output.
+Audioswitch is an Arduino project to switch three audio inputs into one output.
 All of inputs are switched with buttons or with infrared remote control too.
 Audioswitch can learn to respond to the codes of different types of remote controls.